 Internships are a great way to explore career options while developing your skills through hands-on experience with social-impact organizations.

-While landing that first internship can be a challenge—especially when it seems like every listing requires previous work experience—it’s not impossible.
+While landing that first internship can be a challenge, it’s certainly not impossible.
 After all, we all have to start somewhere, right?

 If you’re a current student or a recent graduate, there are plenty of ways to find your perfect internship and begin your social-impact career.

-An internship at a big-name organization can often feel like the only way to make your resume stand out, but there are other options.
+An internship at a big-name organization can often feel like the only way to make your resume stand out for a future employer, but there are so many options out there; all you have to do is look!
 Internships at smaller or lesser-known nonprofits can be just as valuable as experience with a household name.

 At a smaller organization, you may have an opportunity to get involved in a wider variety of projects due to a lean workforce, and there’s a good chance that you won’t have to deal with the same amount of red tape as you may find at a larger nonprofit.